apitoolkit/apitoolkit-landing/content/_index.md

 #### <span class="bg-amber-300 px-2 rounded-md"><strong class="drop-shadow-md">Schedule API Tests against your APIs at interval</strong></span>
 ### Write API Tests to ensure the bug is never reintroduced.
-<p class="pt-3 prose m-w-prose">Bug is fixed, so now you utiilize the API workflows and tester to write test cases for this scenario, so it never happens again.
+<p class="pt-3 prose m-w-prose">Bug is fixed, so now you utiilize the API workflows and tester to <strong>write test cases</strong> for this scenario, so it never happens again.
 Use the APItoolkit test workflow UI builder to easily create these tests.
-Your tests can be scheduled to run against production at any interval you prefer.
+Your tests can be <strong>scheduled</strong> to run against production at any <strong>interval</strong> you prefer.
 (Coming soon)
 </p>